iturdikulov/notes/infographic (information and graphics).md

 ---
-title: "Infographic (information and graphics)"
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Infographic (information and graphics)

 > Graphic visual representations of information, data, or knowledge intended to
 > present information quickly and clearly.
 They can improve cognition by